UnkwUsr/vk-tg-suckling-user-bot/README.md

 python main.py
 ```

-Or if you running it on server, you may want use script that write logs to file
+Or if you running it on server, you may want to use script that write logs to
-and restarts bot if it fails (but be careful: it will still infinitely
+file and automatically restarts if bot crashes (but be careful: it will still
-restarting if you have syntax errors in config file):
+infinitely restarting if you have syntax errors in config file):

 ```
 ./run_bot_vk_tg.sh